 love of God, one can move forward one step at a time leading toward lasting hope and

 a renewal of spirit.
-Hear now or sing along to his words of encouragement.
+Listen now or sing along to his words of encouragement.

-Always remember that the love of God carries us forward, and through the strength and power of that love, our lives or the lives of others, those whom we know and love and who may be suffering without relief, all can be made new again regardless of current circumstances.
+Always remember that the love of God carries us forward.
+Through the strength and power of that love, our lives or the lives of others, those whom we know and love and who may be suffering without relief, all can be made new again regardless of current circumstances.

-If you haven't already, please "Mute" your mic.
+If you haven't already done so, please "Mute" your mic.
 Even though we won't hear you, please read this Covenant Prayer out loud.
 It is a challenging prayer.
 If you are not ready for such a commitment, you can still read this Wesleyan Covenant Prayer as another small step in your spiritual journey.